-The last few years of disruption has rattled the sales labour market.
+The last few years of disruption have rattled the sales labor market.

-Like many industries, the food and drink sector has faced a growing skills shortage for years, with an ageing workforce and a tight supply of younger skilled workers, resulting in a talent crisis.
+Like many industries, the food and drink sector has faced a growing skills shortage for years, with an aging workforce and a tight supply of younger skilled workers, resulting in a talent crisis.

 Not only is there a shortage in the sales talent pipeline, but a large portion of veteran sales talent is deciding now is a good time to retire.

 The disruption has many facets, including people choosing to take voluntary redundancy and early retirement after the impact of the pandemic.
-The latest ONS Study indicates that while some economic recovery drove up demand for workers by the end of 2021, the movement of workers into redundancy, including voluntary redundancies and retirement nearly doubled for those aged 55 years and over, compared with the previous year.
+According to a study at ONS, some economic recovery drove up demand for workers by the end of 2021; the movement of workers into redundancy, including voluntary redundancies and retirement, nearly doubled for those aged 55 years and over compared with the previous year.

 Such a talent deficit doesn’t mean you should put a hold on growth.
-There is sales technology that delivers actionable insights, supports automation, optimises sales opportunities and improves efficiency, all without disrupting current productivity, but instead by enhancing it.
+There is sales technology that delivers actionable insights, supports automation, optimizes sales opportunities, and improves efficiency, all without disrupting current productivity but instead by enhancing it.

 Power Up Your Existing Sales Team

-In a labour shortage, it’s all about increasing productivity per person.
+In a labor shortage, it’s all about increasing productivity per person.
 Sales productivity isn’t a simple science – but it becomes even harder if you’re doing all the work by hand.

 Nothing is more counterproductive than manual, redundant processes that can be automated.

 What’s wrong with “how you’ve always done it”?